jeixav/sarracenia/doc/sr_postv3.7.rst

 between initial pump and final delivery.
 The protocol is unidirectional, in that there is no dialogue between publisher and subscriber.
 Each post is a stand-alone item that is one message in a stream, which on receipt may be spread over a number of nodes.

+However, in version 3, as an optimization for dealing with small files, a *content* header has been added, to include file data in the message body.
+The maximum size of content that can be *inlined* in the message is implementation dependent, and there is a tradeoff between metadata size and message passing performance that will make it work less

 Other Parameters
 ~~~~~~~~~~~~~~~~